morozxleb-crypto/chatix2.0/README.md

 ## Conversation Persistence

-Conversations are automatically saved to local JSON files in the `conversations/` directory.
+Conversations are automatically saved to JSON files for persistence:

+- **Local Development**: Stored in `conversations/` directory in your project
+- **Vercel Deployment**: Stored in `/tmp` directory (ephemeral, resets between deployments)

 Each conversation is identified by a combination of user ID and character ID.

-When you send a new message to the same character, the conversation will continue from where it left off, including any existing dialogue from the Character.AI website.
+When you send a new message to the same character, the conversation will continue from where it left off.

+**Note**: On Vercel, conversations persist only within the same serverless function instance.
+For permanent persistence on Vercel, consider integrating a database solution like Vercel KV, Supabase, or MongoDB.

 ## Health Check